-There are a large number of MiVoice Business call control scenarios.
+There are many MiVoice Business call control scenarios.
 To understand the Mitel OIG event flow, refer to the Mitel OIG Developer Guide - Call Control Services for more details about the MiVoice Business call control model and the resulting Mitel OIG event flow.